Skip links

 FSI Lab and its Scientific Commitment

-The study confirms that the presence and position of opponents in TGs significantly modulate the external and internal loads of players, offering a valuable tool to optimize performance and reduce injury risks.
+The study confirms that the presence and position of opponents in the TGs significantly modulate the external and internal loads of players, providing a valuable tool to optimize performance and reduce injury risks.

 This work represents another step in FSI Lab’s commitment to applied sports research.
-Led by renowned professionals like José Asián-Clemente and Bernardo Requena, we reaffirm our mission to generate knowledge that drives sporting excellence.
+Led by prominent professionals such as José Asián-Clemente and Bernardo Requena, we reaffirm our mission to generate knowledge that drives sports excellence.

 Want to Stay Updated on the Latest News?